 Summary: To clear the bathtub blockage and drain the standing water: use a Wet-Dry Vacuum (with no filter), use a plumbing snake through the overflow cover in the bathtub, plunge the bathtub thoroughly, or finally try one of the best drain cleaners.

-The water may back up leading to pooling, which is definitely not cool.
-Further, the pooled water could also come with health issues such as bacteria development, odor development and encourage mosquito breeding.
-I also recently covered how to Unclog a Shower Drain Full of Hair.
+The water may back up, leading to pooling, which is definitely not cool.
+Further, the pooled water could also come with health issues such as bacteria development, odor development, and mosquito breeding.

 Method 1: Use a Wet-Dry Vacuum – Remove the Vac Filter

-Requirements: (1) A number of screwdrivers (either the standard or fill-ups) depending on the type of screws that are on your Bathtub Drain.
+Requirements: (1) Several screwdrivers (either the standard or fill-ups) depending on the type of screws on your Bathtub Drain.
 (2) A Flashlight (3) Wet-Dry Vacuum (ensure to remove its filter).
 Others include a damp rag, Sponge, bucket, and rubber gloves.

 Put on your rubber gloves to prevent getting infected with germs or bacteria.
 Ensure you block the bathtub overflow using your hands or some damp rag.